TSune-web/FM-ping-coming-soon/README.md

 ### Useful resources

 - [CSS-Tricks](https://css-tricks.com/) - This helped me for CSS property order.
-For more details about CSS properties grouped by type[Nicolas Gallagher's Idiomatic CSS](https://github.com/necolas/idiomatic-css)
+For more details about CSS properties grouped by type [Nicolas Gallagher's Idiomatic CSS](https://github.com/necolas/idiomatic-css)
 - [w3resource](https://www.w3resource.com/javascript/form/email-validation.php) - This helped me gain a better understanding of JavaScript regex(Regular Expressions) to validate an email.
 - [RegExr](https://regexr.com/) - This website is to test your regex and give you a thorough explanation of each part of the given regex separately.